catseye/Falderal/doc/py-falderal.markdown

   command "flargh"` anymore.
 I mean, it should certainly be the case that functionalities can have multiple implementations, but
-  * Perhaps implementations should not be specified in Falderal documents at all -- that approach is more abstract.
+  * Perhaps implementations should not be specified in Falderal documents at all — that approach is more abstract.
 But it requires them to be specified on the tool's command line, which in practice requires there to be a driver script to run the tests, for a particular implementation;
     but this is not necessarily a bad thing.
+(The effective practice has been, actually, to write out a bit of "configuration Markdown" with that "Functionality is implemented by" snippet in it, and to load that before loading the main tests.
+Rather than to configure the functionality implementation(s) on the command line itself.)
   * When `falderal` is run on more than one input file, what is the scope of a functionality, and what is the scope of the implementations of a functionality?
 Currently, in the Falderal semantics, that scope is